 ...with the hope of creating a friendly, accepting and welcoming place for anyone to experience yoga.
 At first, I taught all the regular classes myself, and Laura Allen taught the prenatal classes.
 Now we have 5 teachers including myself: Tedrah Smothers, Erin Williams, Susanne Bulington & Theresa O'Toole.

 Practicing yoga transformed my life in all areas.
 Yoga helped me get stronger & more flexible.
-And the unexpected benefit was that I found a way to deal with my life!
+And the unexpected benefit was finding a way to deal with my life!
 I wanted to share that with other people.

-Practicing Iyengar Yoga (from patient and skilled teachers) taught me ways to deal with my life.
+Practicing Iyengar Yoga (from patient and skilled teachers) taught me more than just stretching and "working out."

 In 2001, I had the opportunity to teach yoga and jumped right in.
 I have been teaching and furthering my training ever since.

 In 2006, I leased 1,500 square feet of a 100-year-old building.
 I named the studio after our beloved neighborhood: Evergreen Historic District.
-I called it "Evergreen Yoga Center" to emphasize how yoga helps me to center myself.
-The day after I signed the lease, the ceiling fell down.
+I called it "Evergreen Yoga Center" to emphasize the centering aspects of yoga.
+The day after signing the lease, the ceiling fell down.
 So I took out a loan, got my work jeans on, climbed a ladder and started a renovation.
 I taught the first class here on November 5, 2006.

-I'm lucky I get to wear yoga pants to work, but you might see me holding a mop, hunkered over something in need of fixing, or up on that same ladder wielding a wrench.
-Had I known that my yoga-teacher education would require building-repair and renovation, I may have reconsidered.
-But not really!
+I'm lucky I get to wear yoga pants to work, but you might see me holding a mop, hunkered over something in need of fixing, or up on a ladder wielding a wrench.
+(Had I known that my yoga-teacher education would require building-repair and renovation, I may have reconsidered...ha!).
 I love yoga and want to share this practice with anyone who wants to learn -- and a little physical labor never hurt anyone.

 I'm still practicing.
 Although time has changed things -- from my hopeful 20's, my hard-work 30's, and now moving toward middle age.
 I cannot imagine life without it.

 -- and must pass a series of assessments covering asana, anatomy, philosophy, and special health concerns.
-In order to even apply for the very first Iyengar Yoga certification assessment, you must be an Iyengar Yoga student for at least 3 years, then studying as an apprentice teacher for 2 years.
+In order to even apply for the very first Iyengar Yoga certification assessment, you must be an Iyengar Yoga student for at least 5 years, and then you can apply for assessment.

-(All our teachers have at least 2 years of contant training/apprenticeship and are working toward assessment.
+(All our teachers have at least 5 years of constant training/apprenticeship and are working toward assessment.
 Leah is certified at the Introductory 2 Level.
 Tedrah is certified at the Junior-Intermediate 2 Level.)

 Our teaching style is clear, intentional, and accessible to everyone.